prageeth-peiris/laravel-query-builder-to-clickhouse/README.md

             ]
         ]

-//change your model connection to "clickhouse_custom"
+//extend from this model and start using clickhouse use PrageethPeiris\LaravelQueryBuilderToClickhouse\Model;

-Class CustomModel extends Model {
+Class CustomModel extends BaseClickHouseModel {

-  protected  $guarded = [];
-  public $timestamps = false;
-  public $incrementing = false;
+//this is required if you are doing sub query joining
-  protected  $connection = 'clickhouse_custom';
+      protected $tableJoinKey = 'page';

 }

-//to use buffer table you can use useBuffer method
-//this will use table with suffix '_buffer' to execute queries
-//so you must create table with suffix '_buffer' to use this method
+//use table with a suffix at runtime CustomModel::useTableSuffix("in_memory")->insert($data)

-CustomModel::useBuffer()->insert($data)
+//here comes a method to do sub query joining very easily CustomModel::autoLeftJoinSubQuery(CustomModel::class,OtherModel::GroupBySomething()) ->autoLeftJoinSubQuery(CustomModel::class,OtherModel::GroupBySomethingAndSomething())

 ```